aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-First, you need to update the `/website/src/amplify-config.js` file under the src directory to include your new API Gateway endpoint.
-Store the endpoint including the /prod at the end in the endpoint property under the `WildRydesAPI` setting.
+First, you need to update the `/website/src/amplify-config.js` file to include your new API Gateway endpoint.
+Store the endpoint including the /prod at the end in the endpoint property under the `WildRydesAPI` section.

-Note: Do not change the name `WildRydesAPI` in this file or later functionality in the workshop will not work.
+**Warning**: Do not change the name `WildRydesAPI` in this configuration file or later functionality in the workshop will not work.
 An example of the API configuration portion of the amplify-config file after updating the configuration properly is shown below:

 ```
   API: {